 Research, Science and Innovation (RSI) Workforce Surveys

-The results will help us better understand the diversity of the RSI workforce, and the impacts of organisational policies on workplace practices.
-This work connects with a number of programmes and projects including Te Ara Paerangi – Future Pathways.
+The results of the surveys will help us to better understand the diversity of the RSI workforce, and the impacts of organisational policies on people in the RSI system.
+This work connects with a number of programmes and projects, notably Te Ara Paerangi – Future Pathways.